OpenSpace-REC/open-space-platform/README.md

 This project uses [Prisma](https://www.prisma.io) as the ORM and [PostgreSQL](https://www.postgresql.org) as the database.
 To set up the database, follow these steps:

-1. Install the Prisma CLI:
-    ```bash
-    pnpm add -D prisma
-    ```

-2. Initialize Prisma in your project:
-    ```bash
-    pnpm prisma init
-    ```

-3. Update your `.env` file with your PostgreSQL connection string:
+1. Update your `.env` file with your PostgreSQL connection string:
     ```env
     DATABASE_URL="postgresql://user:password@localhost:5432/mydb"
     ```

-4. Run the Prisma migrations to set up your database schema:
+2. Run the Prisma migrations to set up your database schema:
     ```bash
     pnpm prisma migrate dev
     ```